-7 Night Hawaii (Honolulu Roundtrip) Sail Date: June 27, 2009 Cabin Type: Inside Traveled As: Family (young children) Reviewed: 8 years ago
+7 Night Hawaii (Honolulu Roundtrip) Sail Date: June 27, 2009 Ship: Pride of America Cabin Type: Inside Traveled As: Family (young children) Reviewed: 8 years ago

 Very clean and sanitary.
 Very nicely decorated

 Food and Dining

 3 out of 5

 Food was mediocre at best.
 Had to pay service charges to go to many of the restaurants--food was not worth the extra money.
 Only limited dining choices, if you do not want to pay extra--very disappointing.

 On the Disney Cruise we would rearrange our schedule to make shows and entertainment, they were so good.
 The shows on this cruise were OK.
 We made them if we had nothing else to do.
 Need more activities--movie theatre or bowling would be nice.
 You are at port most days, but the first and last day you are at sea quite a bite, and the pool gets crowded.

 Service and Staff